-While there is a whole market of fruit-flavored yogurts for babies and toddlers, I still prefer to mostly rely on the plain kind so we can control the amounts of added sugars.
-That said, these are good options too:
+While there is a whole market of fruit-flavored yogurts for babies and toddlers, I still prefer to mostly rely on the plain kind so we can control the amounts of added sugars and how overtly sweet the yogurt tastes.
+That said, these are great options too:

 - Stonyfield does make some baby yogurt without added sugars (though I have yet to see them in my area!) and they make a plain version of their baby yogurt.

 - Siggi’s makes a no-added sugar yogurt and yogurt tubes with lower amounts of added sugars.

 - Simply Go-Gurt also has less sugar and ingredients than other similar yogurt tubes.

 - Happy Family makes whole milk yogurt flavored with just fruit or fruit and veggies.

 - Redwood Farms makes a nice tasting goat milk yogurt which may be easier to digest.

 - Green Valley makes a delicious lactose-free yogurt.
 (I lived on this while I was pregnant with my girls and having trouble with regular yogurt.)

 TIP: You can also make your own Fruit on the Bottom Yogurt.
 It’s SO easy.

 The best yogurt for toddlers is the same as the best yogurt for babies—plain whole milk yogurt.
 It has all the same benefits and is easy to customize for your kiddo.
 Though of course feel free to add flavor from fruit, nut butter, honey, maple syrup and more.